CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 This new structure has several advantages:

-- You no longer has to search for the appropriate classes for parsing.
+- You no longer have to search for the appropriate classes for parsing.
 You don't need to find :class:`~chemdataextractor.parse.mp_new.MpParser` and :class:`~chemdataextractor.parse.table.MpTableParser` and assign them as parsers to :class:`~chemdataextractor.doc.text.Sentence` s and :class:`~chemdataextractor.doc.table_new.Table` s respectively to extract a :class:`~chemdataextractor.model.model.MeltingPoint`.
 With the new structure, you just pass in a list, :python:`[MeltingPoint, Compound]`, to document, and the appropriate parsers are automatically used.

 - The new structure is far safer, that is, it is impossible to use a parser meant for tables on a sentence and a parser meant for sentences on tables.